Keeping Everyone safe: Infection prevention and outbreak information for patients and visitors

 Please note: Information provided here is subject to change.

-As the novel coronavirus (COVID-19) pandemic evolves, St. Joseph’s continually reviews all courses of action to proactively limit the spread of COVID-19.
+During respiratory virus season and with respiratory viruses, including COVID-19 circulating in the community at all times, St. Joseph’s continually reviews all infection control processes to proactively limit the spread of illness.
 Our primary concern is always the health and well-being of our patients/residents and their families as well as our staff, physicians and volunteers.
+The following is important infection prevention information for your visit.

 Masking

-• Patients with a fever or respiratory symptoms should wear a mask in all clinical and non-clinical settings (except if in an inpatient room or bed space).
-Please note: Children under 2 are not required to wear a mask.
+• Patients with a fever or respiratory symptoms are required to mask in all clinical and non-clinical settings (except if in an inpatient room or bed space and not receiving direct care with a healthcare worker).

-• Masks are available for anyone that prefers to wear one in all settings.
+Masks are available at St. Joseph’s for anyone that prefers to wear one in all settings.
+Main entrances, clinics and care units have a stock of masks for required and elective use.

 • Headache